abuseofnotation/category-theory-illustrated/praise.md

 Similar resources
 ===

-To my knowledge, Category Theory Illustrated does not have any *direct* competition - although there are some books that may be similar to it in terms of *goals*, no book is similar in terms of *execution*.
+To my knowledge, Category Theory Illustrated does not have any *direct* competition, as the materials I have seen are usually have a much more high barrier to entry.

 A good list of category theory introductions can be found here:

 https://github.com/prathyvsh/category-theory-resources

-In this document, I will concentrate on the following two books:
+In this document, I will concentrate on the following two:

 - Category Theory for Programmers by Bartosz Milewski (self-published- 2018) - Full text: https://github.com/hmemcpy/milewski-ctfp-pdf/